-The Trustee has produced a Statement of Investment Principles in accordance with Article 35 of the Pensions (Northern Ireland) Order 1995.
-The SIP was last updated during October 2019.
-A copy is available on request.
+The Trustee has produced a Statement of Investment Principles (SIP) in accordance with Article 35 of the Pensions (Northern Ireland) Order 1995.
+The SIP was last updated during September 2020.
+A copy is available on the Scheme's website (www.northernbankpensionscheme.co.uk) or upon request from the Scheme Administrator.